lusignan/zacdelusignan-site/content/blog/2020-11-08-roman-emperors/index.md

 ![Chart](/img/main/emperors.png)

-The chart shows us that elected emperors had longer reigns than those who rose to power by other means and the shortest reigns were by those who purchased their power.
+The chart shows us that elected emperors had longer reigns than those who rose to power by other means and the shortest reigns were by those who purchased the throne.

-Note: I was curious why those who purchased their power had such short reigns and decided to do further research.
-In 193 CE, Didius Julianus paid the Praetorian Guard 25,000 sesterces (this was 41 times a soldier's annual salary) for every soldier in the army in exchange for being named emperor.
-He was widely despised for this as the people found such blatant corruption insulting and proceeded to mock him whenever he appeared in public.
-After nine short weeks as emperor, the senate ordered his execution.

 ## Code